travelping/cennsonic/docs/components/network.md

 ## Multus

 The default network operations between the pods are done using the [Calico] managed network interfaces.
-Some cases (some VNFs) require different ways of network management one of which is satisfied with [Macvlan] networks.
+Some cases require different ways of network management one of which is satisfied with [Macvlan] networks.

-[Multus] is used to have both types of network interfaces in the pods.
+[Multus] is used to delegate pod network management to both Calico and Macvlan for having both types of network interfaces in the pods.

 ### Installation